 Wash lights throw soft diffused light to illuminate flat facades, fences, stone walls, or even trees.
 This type of lighting is excellent at shaping and highlighting areas of your property at night, creating a dramatic effect.

 Wash lights come in a variety of styles and designs, with different beam angles and color temperatures.
 Some wash lights are equipped with color-changing LED lights, which can be used to create dynamic and colorful lighting effects.
 Some wash lights also have a feature for controlling the intensity of the light, allowing you to adjust the brightness and create different moods in your outdoor space.

 You can make any backyard more festive by placing tiki torches throughout your backyard.
 These affordable, fuel-powered torches provide ambient lighting while keeping mosquitos and other nighttime pests away.

 Tiki torches can illuminate walkways, driveways, and patios where you entertain guests.
+They can be easily installed by simply sticking them into the ground or attaching them to a fence or deck.
 Keep them approximately six to eight feet apart so people have space to move around them without the fire hazard of getting too close.
-Place the torches at least six feet away from your home or other structures susceptible to catching fire.
+Also be sure to place the torches at least six feet away from your home or other structures susceptible to catching fire.

 In addition to providing lighting, tiki torches also add a decorative element to any outdoor space.
 Whether you use them to line a walkway, create a border around a patio, or simply scatter them throughout your backyard, tiki torches are a fun and creative way to light up your outdoor living space.